SAP-archive/teched2020-DEV164/exercises/ex2/README.md

-# Exercise 2 - Navigation and Libraries in Manifest
+# Exercise 2 - Basic UI5 Configuration and View Creation

 In this exercise, you will add content to your application.
 A new UI5 view showing multiple sensors will be the first part of your app.